-During the year ended 31 March 2024, the Remuneration Committee held two meetings with presence of all eligible members and reviewed and made recommendations on the remunerations packages of the Directors of the Group.
+During the year ended 31 March 2025, the Remuneration Committee held one meeting with presence of all eligible members and reviewed and made recommendations on the remunerations packages of the Directors of the Group.

 None of the Directors participated in the determination of his/her own remuneration.
 Attendance of the members of the Remuneration Committee is set out below: